Nexis-Network/homepage/content/docs/guides/grafbase.md

 You will add code to these files in a later step.

-## Install the Exzo Network serverless driver
+## Install the Nexis Network serverless driver

-Inside the `grafbase` directory in your project, run the following commands to install the Exzo Network serverless driver:
+Inside the `grafbase` directory in your project, run the following commands to install the Nexis Network serverless driver:

   ```bash
   cd ..